opendocsg/slw-judgments-backfill/2001_SGHC_333/report.md

  (2) Where an employer of a domestic maid or a member of the employers household is convicted of an offence described in subsection (1)(a) ... the court may sentence the employer of the domestic maid or the member of his household, as the case may be, to one and a half times the amount of punishment to which he would otherwise have been liable for that offence.
 [Emphasis is added.]

 There were no real mitigating factors here.
 The fact that the appellant had no antecedents itself did not carry much weight.
-As was said in **PP v Tan Fook Sum** [1999] 2 SLR 523 at [para ]32:
+As was said in **PP v Tan Fook Sum** <span class="citation">[1999] 2 SLR 523</span> at [para ]32:

  [T]he fact that the respondent has no previous convictions ... is of little assistance to him.
 The inference here must be that the respondent as a first offender and being of good character is a mitigating factor ... the weight to be given to this would be greater if there were positive evidence as to character rather than the negative inference from the absence of ... other convictions.